 Danger 380 Volts

-The first time I tried to make sparkling wine in 2012, I bottled it with too much residual sugar and my warehouse became a military zone, with bottles randomly exploding here and there.
+A bit of history: the first time I tried to make sparkling wine in 2012, I bottled it with too much residual sugar and my warehouse became a military zone, with bottles randomly exploding here and there.
 5000 of them.
-(You know, most people, when doing something new, start a small batch.
-Like 30 bottles.
+(You know, most people, when doing something new, start with a small batch.
+Like, maybe, 30 bottles.
 Well, not me.
 Or you can also have the wine analysed before bottling.
 Well, not me.
 Back then, my French importer Fleur just dryly asked whether we even have labs in Moravia or not.)

 It took me a bit of time to digest the fact that all this wine and work had gone down the drain, but I eventually got over it and tried again.
 Fast forward to spring 2017: we're tasting my second iteration with my wife and it is... freaking awesome!
 So refreshing, so energetic.
 Totally fulfilling my wish of capturing the unique young, invigorating energy that wine has during its fermentation.
 This is such a huge deal to me.
 Sometimes I wonder if I might have been an electrician in one of my previous lives.